eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 - "`current`": the vehicle will not change it's lane when nearing arrival.
 It will use whatever lane is more convenient to reach its arrival position. *(default behavior)*
 - `≥0`: the vehicle changes lanes to end it's route on the specified lane
+- "`random`": the vehicle will chose a random permitted lane on it's arrival edge and if necessary change it's lane to end there.
+- "`first`": the vehicle will arrive on the rightmost permitted lane.

 ### arrivalPos